perriera/for_interfaces/injections/INSTALL.md

 ### Alternate Case
 #### `by-gdb` not supported
 This message shows up on VSC when running inside `Microsoft Remote Desktop`.
 It does not show up when running VSC connected using `Remote - SSH`.
+However, when you install `GDB Debugger - Beyond` (again) inside `Microsoft Remote Desktop` it appears to work fine.

+### Alternate Case
+#### gdb breakpoints landing at random places
+Install `GDB Debugger - Beyond`

 ### Alternate Case
 #### `Username for 'https://github.com':`